Transcripts & Records

 The Registrar’s Office is responsible for maintaining academic records and issuing transcripts on behalf of Saint Michael’s College.
 Please see the detailed information below on requesting transcripts, verifications, and other academic records.

 Official transcripts bear the Registrar’s signature and the college seal, and they are typically sent directly to the institution, organization or other third party.
 Official transcripts are available in both electronic and hard-copy format.
-Saint Michael’s College partners with Credentials, Inc., which facilitates our online transcript ordering system and serves as our official agent for secure electronic delivery of official transcripts.
-Transcripts are $8 per order (or $12 each for rush service) payable by credit card.
+Saint Michael’s College partners with Parchment, a third-party vendor that facilitates our online transcript ordering system and serves as our official agent for secure electronic delivery of official transcripts.
+Transcripts are $8 per order payable by credit card.

 Students and former students with holds on their records for reasons such as unpaid bills, outstanding library materials, etc. will not be able to order official transcripts until the hold is removed by the appropriate office.

 The Registrar’s Office recommends using the online system to order transcripts.
-Phone ordering is available through Credentials, Inc. at 847-716-3005, but there are additional operator surcharges will apply.
+Phone ordering is available through Parchment at 847-716-3005.
+Additional operator surcharges will apply.

 Students may need verification of their enrollment status or degree for a multitude of purposes, including insurance coverage, student loan deferment, or applications for jobs and/or graduate programs.